 Do I need anything else besides the AccuQuilt Cutting Machine and Dies?

 Yes – do not forget your mats!
 The mats do not come with all the dies, so you’ll want to grab one (or a few) of those in your order as well.
 An exception to this is if you purchase a set of dies like the Qube, then it will come with one cutting mat for those dies.
-I recommend to have one mat for each size/shape of die that you have and then replace the mats as they get worn out.
+I recommend to have one mat for each size/shape of die that you have.
+Then, replace the mats as they get worn out.

 What patterns can I use with AccuQuilt?

-Nearly any traditionally pieced pattern can be adapted to work with AccuQuilt dies!
-It may require a little bit more mental math but it’s so worth it!
-Check out my Indian Summer Quilt or Vintage Lace Quilt to read how I used my AccuQuilt to make quilts from modern designer patterns.
+Additionally, nearly any traditionally pieced pattern can be adapted to work with AccuQuilt dies!
+It may require a little bit more mental math but it’s so worth it to be able to save time cutting the pieces!
+Check out my Vintage Lace Quilt to read how I used my AccuQuilt to make quilts from modern designer patterns.

 Can I design my own quilt patterns to use with AccuQuilt?